mobxjs/mobx-state-tree/README.md

 ### Creating async processes

 For asynchronous processes, for each step that intends to modify a model you need a separate action.
 So for example one to kick off the process.
 And one to update the model.
-In a multi stage async process, consider postponing all updates until the last step is completed.
+In a multi-stage async process, consider postponing all updates until the last step is completed.

 ### Using mobx and mobx-state-tree together